-Fifty years ago, Vicki Lynn Bardon, a Nova Scotia designer, returned home to Mahone Bay from New York after studying design and working for American Home magazine.
+Over Fifty years ago, Vicki Lynn Bardon, a Nova Scotia designer, returned home to Mahone Bay from New York after studying design and working for American Home magazine.
 Vicki helped initiate the international revival of quilt making by founding Suttles & Seawinds to provide employment for rural woman.
 Initially the products were quilts and related home decor items such as placemats, runners, pillows, etc., but gradually a line of clothing was created using techniques such as piecing, appliqué and quilting.

 Suttles and Seawinds has proven how a smart, savvy, curated fashion destination can become a legend in itself.
 From locations in New York to Niagara and designing for Fashion Week and treasured Princess Diana - Vicki, a world-renowned designer, has created a special place where her vision has come to life.

 For over 50 years the store has evolved into the destination still visited by people all over the world.
-The selection is a variety of on-trend fashion, jewellery and accessories while still offering curated fashions from around the globe.
+The selection is a variety of on-trend fashion, jewelry and accessories while still offering curated fashions from around the globe.